ome/omero-install/linux/test/README.md

     docker run --rm -it -p 8080:80 -p 4063:4063 -p 4064:4064 omero_install_test_ubuntu1404_nginx --websession true

-It is not necessary to specify the version when running CentOS7 image.
+It is not necessary to specify the version when running CentOS 7 image.

 Installing web applications
 ---------------------------